Jeff Koons

 Jeff Koons - Postmodernist Artist or Showman?

 Differences of opinion about Koons' worth as an artist essentially revolve around differences in the meaning of art.
 Traditional art theory places great importance on the craftsmanship disclosed by an objective work of art - like a beautiful painting or a wonderfully realistic sculpture.
 Furthernore, purists consider that only certain subjects are worthy of artistic representation.
 Using these criteria, critics point to the lack of craftsmanship in Koons' works, and the fact that a lot of the work was performed by assistants.
-What's more, his subjects are uniformly low-brow - too low-brow to be "artistic.
+What's more, his subjects are uniformly low-brow - too low-brow to be "artistic".
 His admirers, on the other hand, point to his popularity among the general public, his high regard among museums, and his bank balance, and say something like: it may not be art, but people like it.
-See also: American Sculptors.
+The debate continues.

 Works by Jeff Koons and other postmodernists like Damien Hirst (b.1965) and Tracey Emin (b.1963) can be seen in many of the best art museums throughout the world.